 Physical abuse - Child shows evidence or repeated injury - signs of new injuries before old injuries have healed.
-History not consistent with injuries- the way the child state receiving the injury not consistent with the type of injury.
-Child show evidence of bruises, welts, wounds, cuts or puncture, scalding liquid burns, caustic burns, bite marks, burns, especially apparent cigarette burns on the back of the head, neck, and extremities.
+History not consistent with injuries- the way the child states receiving the injury not consistent with the type of injury.
+Childs shows evidence of bruised, welts, wounds, cuts, or puncture, scalding liquid burns.
+Caustic burns, bite marks, burns, especially apparent cigarette burn on the back of the head, neck, and extremities.
 These are seldom self-inflicted.

-Psychological symptoms which may accompany abuse - The child is unusually aggressive, disruptive, or destructive; unusually shy, withdrawn, passive, or overly compliant; unusually apprehensive when other children cry and watches them with curiosity; unusually apprehensive when adults approach a crying child; consistently on the alert for danger, subject to frequent and severe mood changes.
+Psychological symptoms which may accompany abuse - The child is unusually aggressive, disruptive, or destructive; unusually shy, withdrawn, passive, or overly compliant; unusually apprehensive when other children cry and watches then with curiosity; unusually apprehensive when adults approach a crying child; consistently on the alert for danger, subject to frequent and severe mood changes.

 Physical neglect - Relates to overt conditions of the home which jeopardizes the child's health and/or safety.
-Examples: lack of sanitation, i.e. filth, dirt, foul smells, vermin, infestation; plaster in walls and ceiling; defective plumbing and/or wiring.
+Examples: lack of sanitation, i.e., filth, dirt, foul smells, vermin, infestation; plaster in walls and ceiling; defective plumbing and/or wiring.

 Relates to the direct care of children in terms of their body needs.
 Examples: filth and dirt on body or clothing resulting in social rejection.
-Examples: vermin on head or body; insufficiency of clothing; clothes inappropriate to the weather; begs for food; overcrowded living or sleeping condition; over-exposure to the elements; in undernourished.
+Examples: vermin on head or body; insufficiency of clothing; clothes inappropriate to the weather; begs for food; overcrowded living or sleeping conditions; over-exposure to the elements; is undernourished.

-Relates to situation where children are left alone without appropriate supervision.
+Relates to situations where children are left alone with appropriate supervision.

-Emotional abuse- Emotional abuse or neglect is present when the guardian or adult supervisor is providing a negative emotional atmosphere for the child.
-Examples:
+Emotional abuse - Emotional abuse or neglect is present when the guardian or adult supervisor is providing a negative emotional atmosphere for the child: Examples:

-- 1. A child is met with overt and subtle rejection - 2.
-He is "picked upon" or is the butt of frequent blame and ridicule - 3.
-He is made to feel inferior to others
+- 1. A child is met with overt and subtle rejection. - 2.
+He is "picked upon" or is the butt of frequent bland and ridicule. - 3.
+He is made to feel inferior to others.

-Medical Neglect - Relates to situations where parents fail to secure necessary medical, surgical, or psychiatric to correct some condition in the child.
+Medical Neglect - Relates to situations where parents fail to secure necessary medical, surgical, or psychiatric care to correct some condition in the child.
 A malnourished child, a child with serious illness, or an emotionally disturbed child, would be medically neglected if these conditions remained untreated.